ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/index-throttling.markdown

 ### Server-Wide Index Throttling

  Index Throttling can be set server-wide using a designated [configuration option](../server/configuration/configuration-options#json).
- Setting the server-wide configuration option will apply to all databases on all nodes.
+ Setting the server-wide configuration option will apply to all databases on a given node.

-* Set the index throttling time interval in Milliseconds using the `Indexing.Throttling.TimeIntervalInMs` configuration option.
+* Set the index throttling time interval in Milliseconds using the `Indexing.Throttling.TimeIntervalInMs` configuration option, e.g.:
   `"Indexing.Throttling.TimeIntervalInMs": "5000"`

 ---